 RUN FOR A GOOD CAUSE

-The Straits Times Run in the City 2017 will be donating $1 received from each registration fee to The Straits Times School Pocket Money Fund.
+The Straits Times Run 2018 will be donating $1 received from each registration fee to The Straits Times School Pocket Money Fund.

 The Straits Times School Pocket Money Fund started in 2000 as a community project initiated by The Straits Times to provide pocket money to children from low-income families to help them through school.
 The children can use this money for school-related expenses, such as buying a meal during recess, paying for transport or using it to meet other schooling needs.
 The financial help also eases the burden of the many parents who are already struggling to feed their families on their meagre incomes.